yiheyue/common-linux-cmd/docs/about_cmd.md

 This command can display the kind of command.

-display the kind of these commands
+e.g. display the kind of these commands

 ```
 user@pc ~ $ type type